Corecii/GreenTea/pages/DEVELOPMENT.md

 ## Upgrading

 Ideally all major versions of GreenTea should use the same internal objects so that `GreenTea.isGreenTeaType` is true across all objects.
-This creates a splot between major versions:
+This creates a split between major versions:
 - "major-major" versions: these have breaking changes that don't allow us to unify the objects types
 - "major-minor" versions: these have breaking changes that allow us to unify the objects types